 Where can guest meals be used?

 The free guest meals included with the All Access meal plans may be used at any Elon Dining Services location (see chart above).
 A guest meal can be used to gain entry into any of our residential dining hall locations or to purchase a Meal Exchange combo.All Access meal plan members may use their guest meals for themselves to purchase a Meal Exchange combo meal.

 What are my options if I run out of block meals before the semester is up?

-You may purchase a block of 25 meals from the Phoenix Card Office if you run out of meals before the end of the term.
+You may purchase a block of 25 meals from the Phoenix Card Office if you have already purchased a block meal plan and you run out of meals before the end of the term.
 You may also add Food Dollars at any time to supplement your meal plan.